olipinski/rl_werewolf/rlwolf/evaluation/README.md

 Just some random ideas which requires further implementations:

 - diversity between night and day communication for wolves
-- see if villagers who vote for wolves more often are then targeted by the latter during night time.
+- see if villagers who vote for wolves more often are then targeted by the latter during nighttime.
 - check if there is diversity between wolves and vil when comes to day communication time.
 - check for regular pattern somehow, can be used to communicate.
-- accordance in communication/execution phase between every agent + higllithing difference accordance in roles.
+- accordance in communication/execution phase between every agent + highlighting difference accordance in roles.
-- correlazione sengale con vincita